 Supremacy: a malignant idea wilting on the

-that flourish in the soil of disparaged lives.
+that blossom in the soil of forsaken lives.

 Woman.
 Negro.
 Indian.
 Foreigner.
 Jew.

 of collective ignorance, become epithets;

 Latin garnishes, blunt legal instruments;

 the sine qua non of justice: a revolving door